Escalante, Negros Occidental: Etymology

-Initially, the town was named "Manlambus", a Visayan term meaning "to strike with a club", in reference to how the fishes were caught in its coastal waters.
-When it was established, it was renamed "Escalante" after the then-governor and parish priest's hometown in Spain with the same name.
+The town was originally called “Manlambus,” a Visayan term meaning “to strike with a club,” referring to traditional fishing methods used in its coastal waters.
+Upon its establishment, it was renamed Escalante after the hometown in Spain of the then-governor and parish priest, which bore the same name.

 History

 Pre-Spanish era

 Virtually nothing is known of Escalante during the pre-Hispanic era.
 But archaeological findings in October 1975 and May 1976 made by a team of Anthropology students led by Professor Lionel Chiong of Silliman University reveal an early record of men who inhabited not only the present city but also the island of Negros during the pre-Spanish time.
 The findings were recovered in nine graves in what seemed to be an ancient burial ground in Barangay Japitan, a coastal barangay lying along the Tañon Strait, facing the island of Cebu, some 17 kilometers from the city proper.
 The artifacts consisted of celadon plate and bowls, stoneware bowls and jars, a Sung Dynasty (960-1280 A.D.) jarlet, gold beads, iron implements, daggers and a hunting knife with an ivory bone handle.

 Obviously buried with the dead, the plate, bowls, jars and iron implements were found alongside the skeletal remains, the daggers and hunting knives on top of the breast section and the gold beads inside the skulls in-between the upper and lower jaws.
 When carbon-14 tested, these findings together with the human skeletal remains were found to date as far back as the 12th century A.D.
 All this proved that present-day Escalante was inhabited by settlers with a relatively developed culture who were engaged in some form of trade and commerce with the outside world, such as the Chinese and Japanese traders who could have brought the jarlet, stoneware and celadon pieces during the Ages of Contacts and Trade with the East (11th & 12th centuries A.D.)